reheatvet/notes/content/⭐ Getting Started with dApps.md

 📄 Docs: N/A

-Bubbles reward users for using refillable bottles, preferably with a faucet in clear view.
-Refill, scan, earn.
+Bubbles reward users for using refillable bottles with a faucet in clear view. **Refill, scan, earn.**

 Uses a passport NFT[^1]  system as security and partners with multiple community NFT projects for reward multipliers.